justfoolingaround/animdl/readme.md

 pip install -r requirements.txt
 ```

-Python 3.6 >= is supported by AnimDL.
+Python 3.6 and higher are supported by AnimDL.

 ### Supported Sites